Caroline Haslett School’s Governing Board

 Co-opted Governor; Specialist governor for Assessment & Marking and for Science

 My name is Kath Keillor.
 I have lived in Shenley Brook End since 1986 with my husband and three sons, one of whom started at Caroline Haslett in 1992, the year that the school opened.
 I was asked in 1991 by Shenley Brook End Parish Council if I was interested in being a member of the temporary Governing Body of the new 'Shenley Lodge' School.
 I have been a governor at Caroline Haslett Primary School ever since and was Chair of Governors from 2003 to 2010.
 Through all this time, I have been very happy and proud to be associated with our school.
-I sit on the Teaching and Learning and the Pupils and Parents committees and I am the governor for Equality and for Science.
+I sit on the Teaching and Learning and the Pupils and Parents committees and I am the governor for Science, French and Assessment.

 Parent Governor; Chair of Governors; Development Governor and Specialist governor for Special Educational Needs